jojijacobk/JavaScript-Knowledge/Deep-Dive-Into-"this"-Operator.md

 ## How to embrace usage of `this`

-`this` usage makes javascript functions cleaner APIs.
+`this` usage makes JavaScript functions cleaner APIs.
 You could embrace its usage by:

 1.  learn how to properly use `this`